dmitriilezine/AzureSecureAdministration/DeployJumpServer.md

 first fill in the values for each required parameter then save the parameter file to your computer.
 Run the following PowerShell to implement vNet.

 ```<language>
-$RGName = "vNetResourceGroupName" #must be present. if not create it prior to running this script
+$RGName = "JumpServer-ResourceGroupName" #must be present. if not create it prior to running this script
 $URI = "https://raw.githubusercontent.com/dmitriilezine/AzurePAW-POC-JumpServer/master/AzurePAW-POC-JumpServer/azuredeploy.json"
 $ParFile = "C:\data\JumpServer-parametersFile.json"